sfeister/peridigm/doc/Trilinos.md

 For additional details on obtaining, configuring, and building Trilinos, please visit the [Trilinos website](https://trilinos.github.io).

-Below is an example CMake configuration script for Trilinos.
+Below is an example CMake configuration script for Trilinos, which **enables everything outlined above** and little else.
 Note that the option `-std=c++11` within the `CMAKE_CXX_FLAGS` list is specific to compilers that support C++11 features.
 A compiler that is C++11 compliant (e.g., GCC 4.7.2 or later) is required for recent versions of Trilinos.

 ```bash
 #!/bin/bash